Tag Archives: SEO

 NAP consistency helps Google and other search engines easily pair your location with your other business listings, which improves your credibility and online clout.

-When searchers perform a branded search or a search of your company name, Google typically shows your knowledge graph.
-You find details like contact information, reviews, ratings, hours, and location within the knowledge graph.
+When searchers perform a branded search or a search of your company name, Google typically shows your Google Business Profile.

 City Pages